kubeflow/website/content/en/docs/distributions/nutanix/install-kubeflow.md

 ## Access Grafana Dashboard (Optional)

-Grafana dashboard requires prometheus installation (step 3 durign the installation).
+Grafana dashboard requires prometheus installation (step 3 during the installation).

 The are multuple ways to access  way to access the Grafana Dashboard:
 - Port Forward: The default way to access is by using Port-Forward.
 You can port forward the servcie port to local port 8081.